uviclibraries/rstudio/basics-importing-data.md

 To import a .csv file in R, you can use the `read.csv()` function.
 This function takes as its main argument the name of the file you want to import.
 This should be in quotes and include the file type.

-If you want R to import your file and save it in an object, you need to specify the name of the object, and use the `<-` symbol to assign the imported file to the object:
+If you want R to import your file and save it in an object, you need to specify the name of the object and use the `<-` symbol to assign the imported file to the object:

 ```
-# This code will create an object called object.name with the data from the .csv file specified
+# This code will create an object called object.name with the data from the .csv file
 object.name <- read.csv("path-to-file.csv")
 ```